brendanpduffy5/odd-duck/README.md

 ## Lab 11 Lighthouse Accessibility Score:

 <img title="Lab 11 Lighthouse Accessibility Score" alt="a screenshot of a Lighthouse Accessibility Score of 100" src="img/Lighthouse%20Rating%20Lab%2011.jpg">

+This is a test for the new branch dataviz.